Ecuadorian–Peruvian War

-A ceasefire agreement between the two countries came into effect on 31 July 1941.
+A ceasefire agreement between the two countries came into effect on 31 July 1941, but Peru soon broke it.
+A new ceasefire agreement came into effect on 2 October ending the clashes.
 Both countries signed the Rio Protocol on 29 January 1942, and Peruvian forces subsequently withdrew.
 Enmity over the territorial dispute continued after 1942, and the border disputes were not entirely resolved until the Cenepa War of 1995 and the signing of the Brasilia Presidential Act agreement in October 1998.